 Fortunately, this is usually an easy issue to fix.
 In this knowledgebase article, we’ll explain what this status means and how you can fix it.

 1 What Does the Status Mean?

 The “Duplicate, submitted URL not selected as canonical” status typically indicates that the URL you submitted is a duplicate of another URL on your site, and Google has chosen the other URL as the canonical (preferred) version.
 This usually happens when two different pages on your site have very similar or identical content.

-In order to avoid this issue, you need to make sure that only one version of your site is accessible.
+To avoid this issue, you must ensure that only one site version is accessible.
 You can do this by redirecting all traffic from the non-canonical version to the canonical version.
-This will ensure that Google only finds and indexes one version of your site, which will avoid any confusion or errors.
+This will ensure that Google only finds and indexes one version of your site, avoiding confusion or errors.

 2.1 Use Google Search Console to Identify Pages

-In order to do this, go to the Coverage section of Google Search Console and click on the Excluded tab.
+To do this, navigate to the Pages section of Google Search Console and click on the Not indexed tab.

 This will show you a list of all the pages on your website that are affected by this issue.